MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 > [!NOTE]
 >
-> If both `InstructionIdentifier` and `RecommendationConfig` are provided, only `InstructionIdentifier` will be considered, and the other parameter will be ignored.
-Make sure to use only one of these input parameters.
-The API follows the standard OData specifications supported by the Power Pages Web API.
+> The API follows the standard OData specifications supported by the Power Pages Web API.
 The Summarization API supports all [read operations](/power-pages/configure/read-operations) that the Power Pages web API supports.

 ## Sample